Environmental Time Series Data

 • Every use of the with_tz() function must use the tzone argument explicitly

 While these functions could be used to test for explicit use in any function:argument pair, our concern here is primarily with specification of timezones.
-The packages includes a detailed list of timezoneLintRules to help with this.
+The package includes a detailed list of timezoneLintRules to help with this.
 As an example, here is the result of linting the dateRange.R function in this package:

 > lintFunctionArgs_file("R/dateRange.R", timezoneLintRules)